Pseudo-Lab/Pseudo3DV/README.md

 </div>
 <br>

-> Welcome to Pseudo3DV repository!
-We aim to study cutting-edge solutions for 3D vision challenges, offering tools and frameworks for 3D data processing, reconstruction, and analysis.
-Join us in advancing the field of 3D computer vision through open collaboration and innovation!
+> Welcome to PseudoWorld repository!
+We aim to study cutting-edge solutions for Real World challenges.
+Our groups tackle real-world problems and drive creativity, join us!

 ## Committee
 - [Wongi Park](https://www.linkedin.com/in/wongipark/)